mstudiva/tag-based_RNAseq/tagSeq_processing_README.txt

 # remove the tag-based_RNAseq directory
 rm -rf tag-based_RNAseq

-# remove the TACC version of launcher_creator.py from the bin directory
+# remove the TACC version of launcher_creator.py from the bin directory (preinstalled on KoKo)
 rm launcher_creator.py

 # clone github repository with modified scripts for use with M. cavernosa/Cladocopium spp. and Eli Meyer's library prep